epylinkn/itp-command-fu/commandfu-deckset.md

 ---

 > The command line is incredibly expressive and powerful.
-It's a fundamental tool that once learned can unlock new levels of productivity and automation.
+It can help you be more productive and automate mundane tasks.

 ---

 ## Our Roadmap

-- Standard unix bash commands
+- standard unix bash commands
-- Pipes and redirection
+- chaining, pipes and output redirection
 - alias, shell functions, and your first shell script
-- write a second shell script
-- cron
+- scripting with javascript
-- customizing, `PATH`, `.bashrc`, and `.bash_profile`
+- cron, `.bashrc`, and `.bash_profile`
 - homebrew - the package manager for OSX

 ---